Haifa Bat Galim central bus station

 The Haifa Bat Galim central bus station was named after the Haifa neighborhood of Bat Galim.
 Until January 1, 2002, it served all Egged intercity bus routes originating and terminating in Haifa, as well as most local routes.
 The Bat Galim station was in use for about thirty years.
 The main building itself is a Brutalist mega-structure.

 The bus platforms at the Bat Galim central bus station were outdoors.
 The building also housed outdoor stores and restaurants.
 On the lower level, one side of the building was used for departures, and the other for arrivals.
 On the upper level, buses arrived on the side of the building used for departures below.
 There is a tower above the station.
 A pedestrian tunnel connects the Bat Galim railway station, the Bat Galim bus station and the eastbound bus stops on the opposite side of HaHagana Road.

+At the end of 2018, the Netsava company completed the acquisition of control of the complex.

+Today the building is completely abandoned and there is no activity in it.

 Replacement

 On January 1, 2002, the new HaMifratz central bus station opened.
 At that time, all buses coming from the North and the Galilee began to terminate at the new station, and new more frequent lines operated between the two stations.
 In late 2003, the Hof HaCarmel central bus station opened, replacing the Bat Galim central bus station as the main bus station in Haifa.
 All bus lines coming from the South now terminate there, and the Bat Galim station has become just a stop between the two other stations.
 Free transfers are available inside Haifa for passengers using Egged's intercity bus lines.
 All three stations connect to local lines within the city of Haifa as well.